nicovak/slash_admin/docs/fields/index.md

-Type field for model attributes is automatically set by relax_admin.
+Type field for model attributes is automatically set by slash_admin.
 It depends of the database type of field and the model.

 - Date
 - Datetime